mcandre/enlint/CONFIGURE.md

 * [examples/.enlintignore](https://github.com/mcandre/enlint/blob/master/examples/www-arabic/.enlintignore)

-A `.enlintignore` may contain Ruby regex patterns of files and/or folders to exclude from scanning, one pattern per line.
+A `.enlintignore` may contain fnmatch patterns of files and/or folders to exclude from scanning, one pattern per line.

 ## `.enlintrc.yml`